 Foreign Account Tax Compliance.
 Congress recently enacted legislation that significantly changes the reporting requirements imposed on certain foreign persons, including certain foreign financial institutions and investment funds.
 In general, a 30% withholding tax could be imposed on payments made to any such foreign person unless such foreign person complies with certain reporting requirements regarding its direct and indirect U.S. shareholders and/or U.S. accountholders.
 Such withholding could apply to payments regardless of whether they are made to such foreign person in its capacity as a holder of a note or in a capacity of holding a note for the account of another.
-These rules generally would apply to payments made after December 31, 2012, but would exempt from withholding any payments on, or proceeds in respect of, debt instruments outstanding on March 18, 2012.
+These rules generally will apply to payments made after December 31, 2013 (unless further delayed by the IRS or Congress), but would exempt from withholding any payments on, or proceeds in respect of, debt instruments outstanding on March 18, 2012.
 The scope and application of this legislation are unclear because regulations interpreting the legislation have not yet been promulgated.
 As a result, potential investors are encouraged to consult with their tax advisors regarding the possible implications of this legislation on an investment in the notes.